 Thus you know the benefits a mobile friendly website gives you, including your users’ ability to interact with your services more smoothly rather than trying to load the desktop version onto their phones.

 However, once you’ve established your mobile friendly website, do you also need to create a mobile app?
-How does it differ from a mobile version of the the website and what advantages can it offer to your business?
+How does it differ from a mobile version of the website and what advantages can it offer to your business?

 1. What is the difference between a responsive web and a mobile app?